 Accommodation is plentiful with options for all budget sizes, and you only need to stroll down the street to absorb the city`s energy and charisma.
 It is extremely easy to get around as KL is a very compact town.
 Colourful cultural hubs, like Chinatown, Malay and Indian districts present a taste of the vibrant diversity while kid-friendly amusement meccas will keep your young ones entertained for hours.
 Venture outside of the town to discover the KL`s hidden gems surrounded by tropical foliage and exotic fauna and flora.

 6 THINGS TO DO IN KL WITH KIDS

 1.PETRONAS TWIN TOWERS

 Kuala Lumpur has grown from nothing to an ultramodern city.
 Its skyline these days is a reflection of the booming economy.
-The city`s gleaming skyscrapers such as Petronas Twin Towers are quite a spectacle durinf the day and by night.
-In the commercial part of the complex (KLCC), there is so much to do here that you can easily spend a day exploring its secrets.
-The towers are home to a myriad of butiques, shops and stores as well lovely food courts, cafes and restaurants and various leisure attractions.
+The city`s gleaming skyscrapers, such as Petronas Twin Towers, are quite a spectacle during the day and by night.
+In the commercial part of the complex (KLCC), there is so much to do here that you can easily spend a day exploring its attractions.
+The towers are home to a a large number of boutiques, shops and stores as well as lovely food courts, cafes and restaurants.
 The Petrosains Discover Centre is a perfect place where to take the young ones – a melting pot of educational, interactive exhibits for all ages.
-This museaum-style space is dedicated to science and technology in a fun way.
-Remember to stay until dark to watch the fabulous water fountain light show held every night right infront of the towers.
+This museum-style space is dedicated to science and technology in a fun way.
+Remember to stay until dark to watch the fabulous water fountain light show held every night right in front of the towers.

 Kuala Lumpur, Petronas towers